When it comes to proper resource optimization, you have to ask yourself four questions:

 aws iam create-policy --policy-name KarpenterControllerPolicy --policy-document file://policy.json

 The next step is to associate the OIDC provider that comes with EKS to IAM.
 Out of the box, even though it’s EKS running on AWS, it’s not associated with AWS IAM.
-A proper Service Account needs to be implemented within the EKS cluster.
+A proper service account needs to be implemented within the EKS cluster.

 eksctl utils associate-iam-oidc-provider --cluster k8squickstart-cluster --approve

-Last but certainly not least, add the Service Account to the EKS cluster.
-The Service Account allows Karpenter to have the proper permissions for scaling up and down Worker Nodes.
+Last but certainly not least, add the service account to the EKS cluster.
+The service account allows Karpenter to have the proper permissions for scaling up and down Worker Nodes.

 eksctl create iamserviceaccount \